OdysseusLevy/emailscript/README.md

 * Integrates with GoogleContacts
 * Move, delete emails
 * Send emails using mustache templates
-* Supports javascript, groovy, or ruby
+* Currently supports javascript, groovy, and ruby.
+It is easy to add support for more.

 ##Example

-This script is all that is needed to set up a blacklist.
+This is all you need to do to set up a blacklist.

 Any email that is dragged into it the "Junk" folder will cause the sender to be blacklisted.
-All blacklisted emails will be moved immediately out of the Inbox.
+All subsequent blacklisted emails will be moved immediately out of the Inbox.

-    MyEmail.scanFolder("Junk", false){emails ->
+    // Continuously scan the "Junk" folder for new mails

+    MyEmail.scanFolder("Junk"){emails ->    // This closure is called when new emails appear

       for(email in emails){
-        if (!email.from.getValue("blacklisted")){
+        if (!email.from.hasTag("blacklisted")){
           logger.info("Blacklisting; from: ${email.from}")
-          email.from.setValue("blacklisted", true)
+          email.from.addTag("blacklisted")
         }
       }
     }

+    // Continuously scan the "Inbox" folder for new mails

-    MyEmail.scanFolder("Inbox"){emails ->
+    MyEmail.scanFolder("Inbox"){emails ->  // This closure is called when new emails appear

       for(email in emails){
-       if (email.from.getValue("blacklisted")){
+        if (email.from.hasTag("blacklisted")){
           logger.info("$email.from is blacklisted")
           email.moveTo("Junk")
         }
       }